pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 - [Host Node management for Node pools using MachineSets](https://docs.openshift.com/container-platform/4.12/machine_management/index.html).
 - [Autoscaling Nodes using the MachineAutoScaler and ClusterAutoScaler operators](https://docs.openshift.com/container-platform/4.12/machine_management/applying-autoscaling.html).

-Information about configuring these machine management and storage integration capabilities with OpenShift is supplied within _Part 2_ of this blog.
+Information about configuring these machine management and storage integration capabilities with OpenShift is supplied within [_Part 2 of this blog_](https://content.cloud.redhat.com/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations).

 An [OpenShift installation on VMware vSphere](https://docs.openshift.com/container-platform/4.12/installing/installing_vsphere/preparing-to-install-on-vsphere.html) using the UPI or Assisted Installer methods can also be set up [post-installation with the vSphere cloud provider configuration](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index#vsphere-post-installation-configuration_installing-on-vsphere), to provide similar automation and dynamic provisioning capability as an IPI installation.
 This is out of the scope of this blog.
 <br></br>